alesya-h/strap/docs/original-vision-gaps.md

 - No background indexer/outbox yet.
 - No multi-chunk note splitting yet.
-- No delete/list commands yet.
+- Delete/list/tags/backlinks/link commands exist.
-- No graph traversal commands beyond simple typed links and related search.
+- No graph traversal commands beyond typed links, backlinks, and related search.
 - No backlink-rich result expansion.
 - No alias-weighted search/reranking.
 - No conflict/merge policy for concurrent semantic edits.
 - No native MCP server for the zettelkasten.
-- No automatic note creation from agent traces or completed tasks.
+- `remember-state` and `strap session remember` exist, but there is no automatic note creation from full traces or completed tasks.

 Current state: semantic memory is useful and shared, but it is an MVP.